 First things first.
 Where exactly was Dante born?
 In Florence there’s a Dante House museum, but don’t expect to see the place where the poet took his first steps.
 His real house, though no longer around, would have stood very close to this spot, probably in Via Alighieri.
 The museum makes for an interesting visit though.
 Hosted in a 20th century mock medieval building, it pays homage to Dante and his work.

-2. The Baptistry, Piazza Duomo
+The Baptistry in Piazza Duomo

 Dante’s date of birth, said to be 1265, is not certain either.
 But we know for a fact where he was baptised.
 You’ll find this place in Piazza Duomo.
 It’s the magnificent Baptistry, which Dante Alighieri mentions affectionately in the Divine Comedy.
 His “bel San Giovanni” is one of the oldest religious buildings in the city, much more ancient than his bigger brother the Duomo.
 At that time it was also the most important building in Florence, where religious and civil ceremonies regularly took place.